rk-ramakrishna/Linux_Learnings/README.md

         ![Tux - Linux official logo](images/Tux_Linux_official_logo.jpg)

-## Linux Shells:
+## Introduction of Linux Shells:

 1. Ken Thompson (of Bell Labs) developed the first shell for UNIX called the V6 shell in 1971.

-2,   V6 shell introduced a compact syntax for redirection (< > and >>) and piping (| or ^) that has survived into modern shells.
+2. V6 shell introduced a compact syntax for redirection (< > and >>) and piping (| or ^) that has survived into modern shells.

 3. V6 shell also supports for invoking sequential commands (with ;) and asynchronous commands (with &).

-4. V6 shell purpose was as an interactive shell (command interpreter) to invoke commands and view results.
-It lacks the ability to script
+4.   **V6 shell purpose was as an interactive shell (command interpreter) to invoke commands and view results.
+It lacks the ability to script**

 5. In Later year 1979, **Stephen Bourne** at Bell Labs created shell called **Bourne shell[sh]**